Kunal-Ladhani/JS-Lecture-Notes/README.md

 # JS-Lecture-Notes

-This is a repo where I store all my JS Notes
+This is a repo where I store all my JS Notes.